Preparing data for a listing¶

 Set up roles and privileges for listings¶

-When you create a listing, you create it from the account that has the data in it.
-Within that account, you can do one of the following to create and manage listings:
+Within the provider account, you can use one of the following to create and manage listings:

 Decide what to put in a listing¶